JCMexplains/writing-for-success-2023/textbook.md

 contain a form of *be* as a helping verb in addition to the --*ed* verb form.
 Look at the following example:

-**Original sentences:** The Jones family was delayed by a traffic jam.
+**Original sentences**: The Jones family was delayed by a traffic jam.
 They arrived several hours after the party started.

-**Revised sentence:** Delayed by a traffic jam, the Jones family arrived several hours after the party started.
+**Revised sentence**: Delayed by a traffic jam, the Jones family arrived several hours after the party started.

 In the original version, *was* acts as a helping verb---it has no